Emirates has just launched a new Business Class Suite on its B777. Etihad already has one of the best First Class Suites

 Emirates vs. Etihad First Class Seats – Which Are Best?

 Emirates First Class is configured with only four suites per row.
-The A380 First Class suites on the sides are ideal for solo travelers (with a generous 3 windows per seat, offering great views), while the 6 suites in the middle are perfect for those traveling with a companion since dividers between these suites can be raised or lowered to provide a feeling of extra spaciousness.
+The A380 First Class suites on the sides are ideal for solo travelers (with a generous 3 windows per seat, offering great views).
+In contrast, the 6 suites in the middle are perfect for those traveling with a companion since dividers between these suites can be raised or lowered to provide a feeling of extra spaciousness.

-Etihad, have configured their cabin with only two First Class suites per row which is clearly better.
+Etihad has configured their cabin with only two First Class suites per row which is clearly better.
 See Etihad seat map.
 The very comfortable recliner seat is equipped with an in-seat massage and a pneumatic cushion control system.
 The seat has two armrests: one holds the tray table, while the other holds the Apartment and inflight entertainment system controls.
-By pressing a button, you can change the position of both the ottoman, raise or lower the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
+By pressing a button, you can change the ottoman’s position, raise or lower the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
 Next to the seat, there’s a minibar, stocked with a premium selection of beverages, as well as a cabinet that holds the noise-canceling headsets.

 Emirates vs. Etihad For Sleeping – Which Is Best?

 On Emirates, at the push of a button, the seat automatically reclines into a fully flat bed of 86 inches (218 cm) long, with a fully retractable armrest.
-When you want to sleep, a member of the cabin crews installs a mattress, fluffy pillow, and soft duvet.
+When you want to sleep, a cabin crew member installs a mattress, fluffy pillow, and soft duvet.